Tara Duncan (TV series)

-Tara Duncan (also known as Tara Duncan: The Evil Empress in the United States, which is the title of the eighth novel) is an animated television series co-produced by MoonScoop Group and DQ Entertainment, with the participation of M6 and Disney Channel, very loosely based on the novel series.
-The show premiered on 27 June 2010 in France on Disney XD, and aired through 19 June 2011 but was cancelled after its twenty-sixth episode, much to the disappointment of fans.
+Tara Duncan (also known as Tara Duncan: The Evil Empress in the United States, which is the title of the eighth novel) is an animated television series co-produced by MoonScoop and DQ Entertainment, with the participation of M6 and Disney Channel, very loosely based on the novel series.
+The show premiered on 27 June 2010 in France on Disney XD, and aired through 19 June 2011 but was cancelled after 26 episodes.
 A computer-animated show started airing in August 2022, which follows the book series more.